-Cratejoy is an awesome new way to get your crafts to people worldwide and generate recurring revenue.
+Cratejoy is an awesome way to get your crafts to people worldwide and generate recurring revenue.
 It’s a subscription box business for sellers.
 You can create your own box with your handmade products.
-Of, if you sell craft materials, you can create a box with instructions on how subscribers can use the materials you’ve included to create specific DIY projects.
-It costs $39 a month to use their service with added transactions fees for two packages.
+Of course, if you sell craft materials, you can create a box with instructions on how subscribers can use the materials you’ve included to create DIY projects.
+It costs $39 a month to use their service with added transaction fees for two packages.
 You can either use their service to create subscription boxes for your own website or you can list your products on cratejoy.com.

 Handmade at Amazon has been in existence for a few years now and is gaining momentum in the handmade goods arena.
 While the Handmade sub-site isn’t as well-known as Amazon.com, it does offer you access to millions of shoppers.
 There is a 15% commission fee for the items you sell, but the name Amazon means that you already have credibility with your audience.
 Learn more about Amazon Handmade.

-If you’re marketing and selling eco-friendly handmade products, Hyena Cart is an ideal site for you to sell on.
+If you’re marketing and selling eco-friendly handmade products, Indie Cart (formally known as Hyena Cart) is an ideal site for you to sell on.
 You can opt for an individual store or partner with other sellers to get more exposure.
-There’s a $10 setup fee with an ongoing $5 per month cost with no listing or commission fees.
+There’s an ongoing $7.50 per month cost with no listing or commission fees.

 This marketplace is the place to sell your handmade jewelry, accessories, and knitted items.
 You can list as many items as you want for $5 per month, without additional commission and listing fees.
 Setup is super easy too with their bulk product import feature for sellers already on eBay or Etsy.